diyscif/diyscif/scif-thesis.md

 Electrodynamic shields are constructed from a wide variety of materials.
-Aluminium, steel, zinc, stainless steel, copper, brass, and tin are all useful, but come with different tradeoffs that must be evaluated when selecting an ideal material for the mission demand.
+Aluminium, steel, zinc, stainless steel, copper, brass, and tin are all useful, but come with different trade-offs that must be evaluated when selecting an ideal material for the mission demand.
 The different materials with their pros and cons are listed in the table below.

 Table: Electromagnetic Shielding Materials Overview